SplitGaussian: Reconstructing Dynamic Scenes via Visual Geometry Decomposition: Related Works

 \subsection{Decomposition of Dynamic and Static Region}

-Decomposing scenes into static and dynamic components simplifies motion modeling and enhances reconstruction quality.
+Decomposing scenes into static and dynamic components simplifies motion modeling and enhances reconstruction quality~\cite{zou2025vdnerf}.
 Early methods such as DeGauss~\cite{DeGauss} and DynaSplat~\cite{dynasplat} employ external motion cues or optical flow-based masks, often using separate branches or losses.
 GauFre~\cite{gaufre} further introduces dual-branch architectures with occlusion reasoning to improve temporal coherence.
 CoGS~\cite{cogs} uses compositional modeling with learned masks for flexible blending, but at the cost of increased complexity.
 BARD-GS~\cite{bard_gs} introduces deformation modeling into static regions, addressing motion blur but risking static geometry distortion.
-These methods commonly face limitations such as dependency on external priors, architectural complexity, or unintended static-region deformation.
-In contrast, our method explicitly decomposes geometry and appearance within Gaussian primitives through unified spatiotemporal encoding.
-We avoid separate encoders and complex fusion modules, maintain fixed geometry for static Gaussians with residual temporal appearance modeling, and employ visibility-based pruning and depth-aware pretraining, significantly enhancing stability, temporal consistency, and realism.
+Existing approaches like RoDyGS~\cite{rodygs} performs static–dynamic separation \emph{at the object level} through motion-basis learning and trajectory regularization, primarily aiming to stabilize long-range non-rigid motion.
+However, such a coarse separation strategy overlooks the dynamic interactions of radiance within a scene.
+In realistic scenarios~\cite{li2024loopgaussian}, the motion of dynamic objects often alters the \emph{local radiance distribution} of surrounding static backgrounds or nearby objects, whereas the reverse influence—from static regions to moving objects—is usually negligible.
+Consequently, an object-level “moving vs. static” decision fails to account for local illumination variations and radiance coupling, often leading to inconsistent appearance and lighting drift during reconstruction.
+We instead disentangle \emph{at the attribute level}: for \emph{static} regions, keep geometry fixed and strongly regularized while allowing color coefficients and opacity~$\alpha$ to adapt to \emph{local} radiance changes; for \emph{dynamic} regions, assume \emph{global} radiance consistency and focus capacity on modeling spatial motion states.
+By leveraging unified spatiotemporal encoding, visibility-driven pruning, and depth-aware pretraining, our representation-level design enables explicit disentanglement between geometry and appearance while preserving radiance consistency, without resorting to external segmentation or multi-encoder fusion.
+This effectively mitigates motion leakage and static artifacts, yielding sharper boundaries and more stable optimization dynamics.